In situations including:

 This academy is taught in partnership with Colorado State University for certification.
 Upon successful completion, students will receive a certificate and are eligible to apply for continuing education credits from Colorado State University.
 Veterinary professionals may apply to receive CEUs from Colorado State University Veterinary Teaching Hospital.

-The BULL faculty may include Dean A. Hendrickson DVM, Jim Boller, Krista Kurvers and Eric Thompson.
+The BULL faculty may include Jim Boller, Dean A. Hendrickson DVM, Brett Huff, Garret Leonard and qualified adjunct instructors.

 Work gloves and sturdy closed-toe shoes or boots are required for participation in the BULL class.